3D printing: Finishing

-Some additive manufacturing techniques are capable of using multiple materials in the course of constructing parts.
-These techniques are able to print in multiple colors and color combinations simultaneously, and would not necessarily require painting.
+Some additive manufacturing techniques are capable of using multiple materials simultaneously.
+These techniques are able to print in multiple colors and color combinations simultaneously and can produce parts that may not necessarily require painting.

-Some printing techniques require internal supports to be built for overhanging features during construction.
-These supports must be mechanically removed or dissolved upon completion of the print.
+Some printing techniques require internal supports to be built to support overhanging features during construction.
+These supports must be mechanically removed or dissolved if using a water-soluble support material such as PVA after completing a print.

-All of the commercialized metal 3D printers involve cutting the metal component off the metal substrate after deposition.
-A new process for the GMAW 3D printing allows for substrate surface modifications to remove aluminum or steel.
+Some commercial metal 3D printers involve cutting the metal component off the metal substrate after deposition.
+A new process for the GMAW 3D printing allows for substrate surface modifications to remove aluminium or steel.